dirmegle/LENDO-fullstack-book-sharing-application/README.md

 - Search for books
   - By author, title or ISBN
 - Add books to their personal library
-- Create reservations for books owned ny friends:
+- Create reservations for books owned by friends:
   - See available reservation dates
   - Create reservation requests
   - Book owners can confirm or reject reservation requests